shareresearchteam/sonify_it/README.md

 Parts 2 and 3 can be simulated.

-You will need to install Pure Data (`sudo apt install puredata`) and the following TurtleBot 2 related packages, which you can install via the commands below:
+You will need to install the following TurtleBot 2 related packages, which you can install via the commands below:

 ```
 cd ~/catkin_ws/src # Or your ROS workspace name